min2ha/ukwa-site/content/target/9683/index.en.md

   "subject": "European Parliament Elections 2014"
 }

-# Timothy Kirkhope (Conservative MEP for Yorkshire and the Humber)

 Timothy Kirkhope stood as a Conservative candidate for Yorkshire and the Humber at the 1999 European Parliament election and was elected to serve as MEP.
 He was subsequently re-elected in 2009 and 2014, but resigned in 2016 having been elevated to the Lords in David Cameron's resignation honours list.